 Tofu is a traditional Asian food made from coagulated soy milk pressed into blocks.
 Tofu has numerous virtues: it’s inexpensive, easy to prepare, nutrient-rich, and incredibly versatile.
+Even in a pressure cooker beans take an hour, but tofu provides comparable nutrition and is ready right now.

 Every Asian country features tofu prominently in its cuisine.
 It’s especially popular in parts of Asia where Buddhism has a strong presence, since many Buddhists are vegetarian and rely on tofu as a primary protein source.
 Across Asia, many people treat tofu the same way the French treat bread—as a food purchased fresh every morning to be eaten later during the day.